DSA Bands Class Syllabi

 The class will emphasize the following areas of music instruction:

-• Intermediate to Advanced Music Performance – The make up of the class in large classical band style, however, Jazz and Improvisation, chamber and solo requirements are also given.
-Scales, arpeggios and other academic tools are utilized and assessed.
+• Intermediate to Advanced Music Performance – The make up of the class is large classical band style, however, Jazz and Improvisation, chamber and solo requirements may also be given.
+Scales, arpeggios, excerpts, exercises, performance pieces and other performance tools are utilized and assessed.

 • Beginning to Intermediate levels of Music Theory – Music Notation, Ear Training and Composition are all taught within the department by all the music staff.
 The student understands that they may have a different music instructor for music theory who will grade their ability and progress in music theory.
 This becomes part of the student’s overall band grade.

-• Leadership and Competition – Friendly competition among classmates is also part of the class curriculum as well through chair auditions, juries and other ability based assessments.
+• Leadership and Competition – Friendly competition among classmates is encouraged as part of the class performance curriculum through chair auditions, juries and other ability-based assessments.
 Spoken, written and musical communication is assessed throughout the class curriculum and becomes imperative for leadership development.

-• Artistic and Collaborative Responsibility – The students are expected to work collaboratively and maturely with each other in sectionals and when working with all instructors.
+• Artistic and Collaborative Responsibility – The students are expected to work collaboratively and maturely with each other in sectionals.
+Students are expected to give the utmost respect to all Practicing and Visiting Artists and instructors.

 • Self and Group Critique Skills